kaan-keskin/software-architecture-notes/Extra-Topics-I-ProgrammingParadigms.md

 This may sound trivial and by today's standards it is, but you need some basic support in the machine before you can do this: the ability to jump, some sort of stack to push an address on that can be popped and jumped to later and a stack pointer.

-Micro processors soon offered this feature but you can imagine a primitive processor that is only capable of executing instructions fed to it sequentially, like a punch tape or punch card processor.
+Micro-processors soon offered this feature but you can imagine a primitive processor that is only capable of executing instructions fed to it sequentially, like a punch tape or punch card processor.

 ![Procedural Programming Example](./images/procedural_programming.webp)